Updated on January 7, 2023 by Sarina Tariq

 But remember that linen wrinkles a lot.
-It also doesnot drape on the body like some of the other fabrics do.
+It also doesn’t drape on the body like some of the other fabrics do.
 It is a somewhat stiff crispy fabric .
 Ensure that the linen you are buying is not too crisp that it scratches the skin.

 Good quality linen will be soft.
-Choose the best quality linen and you cannot go wrong.
+Choose the best quality linen, and you cannot go wrong.
 The dress you make with it will be neat and classy.

 To remove the wrinkles in linen, dampen it and iron.

 You get different weights of satin fabric.
-A thicker weight satin can be used to make structured garments.
+A thicker-weight satin can be used to make structured garments.

 Checkout this post on sewing with Satin.

-Polyester has its own disadvantages but if you buy high quality polyester this fabric will give you many qualities that only synthetic fabrics possess. – great drape, ease of maintenance, adequate stretch.
-It is also somewhat resistent to mildew and moth, the bane of other clothes
+Polyester has its own disadvantages, but if you buy high-quality Polyester this fabric will give you many qualities that only synthetic fabrics possess. – great drape, ease of maintenance, adequate stretch and low cost.
+It is also somewhat resistant to mildew and moth, the bane of other clothes.

-Actually what endears me about this fabric is the way it is so easy to wash and care for polyester.
-If you want to make pleats with it the fabric will retain those pleats if you iron them with adequate heat – polyester makes real sharp pleats.
-But normally it does not easily wrinkle.
+Actually, what endears me about this fabric is the way it is so easy to wash and care for Polyester.
+If you want to make pleats with it, the fabric will retain those pleats if you iron them with adequate heat – Polyester makes really sharp pleats.
+But normally, it does not easily wrinkle.

-Low quality polyester develops cut threads on the surface after a few washes, and they look horrible, believe me.
+Low-quality Polyester develops cut threads on the surface after a few washes, and they look horrible, believe me.

 Checkout this post on Polyester for more details.

 But you have to be careful whether it will remain soft against the body.
-When buying knit what you look for is the guage of the fabric – this is determined by counting stitches across vertical rows (wales).
+When buying knit what you look for is the gauge of the fabric – this is determined by counting stitches across vertical rows (wales).
 The higher the gauge, the finer the fabric.
 The lower the gauge, the coarser the fabric.

 The cotton knit fabric blends the quality of comfortableness of cotton with the stretch of knit.
-Interlock knit (tshirt knit) is a favourite dressmaking knit fabric.
+Interlock knit (t shirt knit) is a favourite dressmaking knit fabric.
 It is reversible as it looks same on both sides.
 Jersey is an even better fabric as it is more lightweight and fuller than Interlock knit.
 Ponte Roma knit is another lovely knit fabric though it does not stretch as much as Interlock or Jersey.
 Ribbed knit is good for making cuffs, waistbands and necks.

 Knit patterns are sewn differently from other fabrics which do not stretch as much.
 It is a difficult fabric to sew and requires a special needle (ball point needle) to sew with your sewing machine